 1. Projects and activities for the conservation, protection or restoration of coastal areas, including wetlands;

 2. Mitigation of damage to fish, wildlife or natural resources;

 3. Planning assistance and the administrative costs of complying with CIAP;

 4. Implementation of a federally approved marine, coastal or comprehensive conservation management plan; and

 5. Mitigation of the impact of OCS activities through funding of onshore infrastructure projects and public service needs.

-The State of Alabama, Baldwin County Commission, and Mobile County Commission are developing the State of Alabama CIAP Plan Amendment for FY 2009 and FY 2010.
-For more information please click the link below:
+The State of Alabama, Baldwin County Commission, and Mobile County Commission developed the State of Alabama CIAP Plan for FY 2007 and FY 2008 as well as the State of Alabama CIAP Plan Amendment for FY 2009 and FY 2010.
+For more information on both plans please click the links below:

 For additional information regarding the State of